OpenNebula/docs/source/intro_release_notes/upgrades/upgrade_58.rst

 Update the Drivers
 ==================
 At this point, as ``oneadmin`` user, execute ``onehost sync`` to update the new drivers in the hosts.

 .. warning:: Doing ``onehost sync`` is important.
 If the monitorization drivers are not updated, the hosts will behave erratically.

-.. note:: You can skip this step if you are not using KVM hosts, or any hosts that use remove monitoring probes.
+.. note:: You can skip this step if you are using just vCenter based hosts.

 Testing
 =======